MicrosoftDocs/fabric-docs/docs/enterprise/plan-capacity.md

 # Plan your capacity size

 [Capacity](licenses.md#capacity) planning is the process of estimating the resources needed to run Microsoft Fabric efficiently.
-Capacity planning helps you avoid performance issues, such as slow queries, timeouts, or throttling, and optimize your spending, by choosing the right [capacity SKU](licenses.md#capacity-license).
+Capacity planning helps you avoid performance issues, such as slow queries, timeouts, or throttling.
+Capacity planning can also help you optimize your spending, by choosing the right [capacity SKU](licenses.md#capacity-license).

 ## Understand how consumption is calculated